8th February, 2024

 So how can demolition workers stay protected from deadly asbestos fibres?

 Asbestos surveys are a legal requirement.
-Before demolition work is undertaken it is important to undertake a ‘refurbishment and demolition asbestos survey’.
-This survey will sample materials to determine if asbestos is present, the type and whether licensed removal or unlicensed removal should be undertaken.
+Before demolition work is undertaken it is important to undertake a 'refurbishment and demolition asbestos survey'.
+This type of asbestos survey will sample materials to determine if asbestos is present, the type and whether licensed removal or unlicensed removal should be undertaken.

-There are two types of asbestos survey, so it is important to make sure you have the right one carried out.
+There are two types of asbestos surveys, so it is important to make sure you have the right one carried out.
 The refurbishment and demolition survey is the most thorough survey.
-It is intrusive and samples are taken to find any and all asbestos materials present in the work area.
+It is intrusive and samples are taken to find any asbestos materials present in the work area.